 PHOTOS: Know your pumpkins before you head to the patch!

 Dewberry Farm in Brookshire is the overwhelming viewer favorite for fun fall activities.
 Their pumpkin patch is open through Sunday, Nov.
-15 this year.
+14 this year.
 There is something for everyone at the farm, including over 50 attractions.
 They have a corn maze, hayrides, train rides, and over 500 lighted pumpkins in their Pumpkin Hollar.
 There are also multiple food options for your specific needs.
-General admission is $29.95 with various discounts available for seniors, law enforcement/military, and first responders.
+General admission starts at $19.95 with various discounts available for seniors, law enforcement/military, and first responders.

 Old Time Christmas Tree Farm

 On Fridays, Saturdays and Sundays in October, you can visit the Pumpkin Patch at The Old Time Christmas Tree Farm.
-Admission is $7 per person ages 2 and up.
+Admission is $9 per person ages 2 and up.
 Once inside, you can purchase pumpkins or buy tickets for one of eight attractions like the petting zoo or hay ride.
+No reservation required.

 St. Andrews Episcopal Church